vic6/rocket-paper-scissors/README.md

 This is an example, but we'll use something like it in our feature tests to force instances of `Game` to have a specific outcome.

-### Release 5: Ties!
+### Release 5: Handle Ties

-Did you notice that the game doesn't handle ties?

-Using BDD, implement the logic to handle a tie.
+As mentioned in the *Pre-release* section, our application doesn't handle ties well; it declares a winner, even if the game was a tie.
+Using *behavior-driven development*, implement the logic to handle a tie.
+How ties are handled is up to us.

 ## Resources